Chris Watts’ Daughter Reportedly Screamed And Begged For Her Life Before Being Brutally Murdered

 When Shan’ann told Chris he’d never see their children again, he reportedly snapped and did the unthinkable.

 “She said something to the affect of, ‘Well you’re not going to see the kids again,'” he explained.
-“As a consequence of that conversation, he strangled her to death.”

 Their daughter Bella reportedly did not witness her mother’s death but she did see her father attempting to dispose of her mother’s body.
 When she asked what happened to her mother, Chris Watts is said to have told her that her mother was sick and they’d be taking her to the hospital.
 However, the child had no clue she’d never see her mother again and they wouldn’t be going to a hospital.